graphql-compose/graphql-compose-modules/README.md

 }
 ```

-If you want rename field `articlesList` to `articleList` in your schema just rename `articlesList.ts` file.
+If you want rename field `articlesList` to `articles` in your schema just rename `articlesList.ts` file.
 If you want to add a new field to Schema – just add a new file to `Query`, `Mutation`, `Subscription` folders. **This simple approach helps you understand entrypoints of your schema without launching the GraphQL server – what you see in folders that you get in GraphQL Schema**.

 ## Describing Entrypoints in files

-Every Entrypoint (FieldConfig definition) is described in separate file.
-This file contains all information about input args, output type, resolve function and additional fields like description & deprecationReason.
+Every Entrypoint (FieldConfig definition) is described in a separate file.
+This file contains information about input args, output type, resolve function and additional fields like description, deprecationReason, extensions.
 As an example let's create `schema/Query/sum.ts` and put inside the following content:

 ```ts
 export default {